lyteword/chspurgeon-tod/volume-2/psalm-40.md

 And opens my willing ear.

- *—* *James Merrick, M.A.,* 1720-1769.
+ *—* *James Merrick, M. A.,* 1720-1769.

 **Verses 6-7.** In these words an allusion is made to a custom of the Jews *to bore the ears* of such as were to be their perpetual servants, and *to enrol their names in a book*, or make some instrument of the covenant.
 "Sacrifices and burnt offerings thou wouldst not have; "but because I am thy vowed servant, bored with an awl, and enrolled in thy book, *I said, Lo, I come; I delight to do thy will, O my God.* These words of the Psalm are alleged by S. Paul, Hebrews 10.
 But the first of them with a most strange difference.
 For whereas the psalmist hath, according to the Hebrew verity, *Sacrifice and burnt offering thou wouldst not: mine ears thou hast bored or digged,* (tyrn); S. Paul reads with the LXX, *swma kathrtisw moi, "A body thou hast prepared* or *fitted me."* What equipollency can be in sense between these two?
 This difficulty is so much the more augmented because most interpreters make the life of the quotation to lie in those very words where the difference is, namely, That the words, *"A body thou hast prepared* me, "are brought by the apostle to prove our Saviour's incarnation; whereunto the words in the Psalm itself (*Mine ears hast thou bored*, or *digged,* or *opened* ), take them how you will in no wise suit.
 I answer, therefore, That the life of the quotation lies not in the words of difference, nor can do, because this epistle was written to the Hebrews, and so first in the Hebrew tongue, where this translation of the LXX could have no place.
 And if the life of the quotation lay here, I cannot see how it can possibly be reconciled.
 It lies therefore in the words where there is no difference, namely, That Christ was such a High Priest as came to sanctify us, not with the legal offerings and sacrifices, but by his obedience in doing like a devoted servant the will of his Father.
 Thus, the allegation will not depend at all upon the words of difference, and so they give us liberty to reconcile them: *Mine ears hast thou bored,* saith the psalmist, *i.e.,* Thou hast accepted me for a perpetual servant, as masters are wont, according to the law, to *bore* such servants' *ears* as refuse to part from them.
 Now the LXX, according to whom the apostle's epistle readeth, thinking perhaps the meaning of this speech would be obscure to such as knew not that custom, chose rather to translate it generally *swma de katertisw moi, "Thou hast fitted my body, "* namely, to be thy servant, in such a manner as servants' bodies are wont to be.
-And so the sense is all one, though not specified to the Jewish custom of boring the ear with an awl, but left indifferently applicable to the custom of any nation in marking and stigmatising their servants' bodies. *Joseph Mede, B.D.,* 1586-1638.
+And so the sense is all one, though not specified to the Jewish custom of boring the ear with an awl, but left indifferently applicable to the custom of any nation in marking and stigmatising their servants' bodies. *Joseph Mede, B. D.,* 1586-1638.

 **Verses 6-10.** Here we have in Christ for our instruction, and in David also (his type) for our example; 1.
 A firm purpose of obedience, in a *bored ear*, and a yielding heart.
 2. A ready performance thereof: *Lo, I come.* 3.
 A careful observance of the word written: *In the volume of the Book it is written of me*, Ps 40:7.
 4. A hearty delight in that observance, Ps 40:8.
 5. A public profession and communication of God's goodness to others, Ps 40:9-10.
 Now, we should labour to express Christ to the world, to walk as he walked 1Jo 2:6: our lives should be in some sense parallel with his life, as the transcript with the original: he left us a copy to write by, saith St. Peter, 1Pe 2:21. *John Trapp.*